olayodepossible/myBlog_ts/README.md

 # myBlog_ts
-### A NodeJs blog application using typeorm and postgres
+### A blog Rest API with Express, PostgreSQL, TypeOrm, and TypeScript